Sanketpatil27/MERN-Development/React/react-hook-useCallback/README.md

 ## useCallback
-- if we ever want to memoize a function we use useCallback
+- if we ever want to memoize a function we use useCallback, it returns a function

 - we can also do this task with useMemo as well!
 - useCallback is not about minimizing the amount of code that is run